 It is clear that no patient or their lymphedema is the same and neither is its progress.
 Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling with minimum effort, or even suffer varying degrees of disability and severe complications.
 Read more about lymphedema and Infectious Cellulitis HERE.

-In recent years, some lymphedema guidelines and protocols have been developed to support health policy guidelines, that focus on the implementation of low-budget health management for the treatment of lymphoedema.
-To achieve this goal, a new treatment concept called “Decongestive Lymphatic Therapy (DLT)” was developed to principally limit or exclude Manual Lymphatic Drainage (MLD) conducted by therapists at the specialist level.
+In recent years, some lymphedema guidelines have been developed to support health policy guidelines focused on implementing low-budget health management for the treatment of lymphoedema.
+To support this goal, a new treatment concept called “Decongestive Lymphatic Therapy (DLT)” was developed, which mainly limits or excludes Manual Lymphatic Drainage (MLD) conducted by therapists at the specialist level.

-In many countries lymphedema care services are scarce, and various strategies are being used to justify and implement low-cost alternative treatments, including downplaying conservative treatment (CDT) or undermining the importance of Manual Lymphatic Drainage (MLD).
-The resulting management approach emphasizes the provision of treatment with MLD only for "Very Severe" lymphedema (elephantiasis Stage) and complex cases, thus excluding intervention for patients with mild, moderate, and severe lymphedema.
+In many countries lymphedema care services are scarce, and various strategies are being used to justify and implement low-cost alternative treatments, including de-emphasizing conservative treatment (CDT) and the importance of Manual Lymphatic Drainage (MLD).
+The resulting management approach focuses the provision of intensive treatment with MLD only for "very severe" lymphedema (elephantiasis) and complex cases, thereby excluding intervention for the majority of patients suffering from moderate and severe lymphedema.

-Even though the terms “Complete Decongestive Physiotherapy" (CDT) and “Decongestive Lymphatic Therapy" (DLT) are used synonymously in some medical literature, they are not equivalent and don't represent the same treatment management focus.
+Even though the terms “Complete Decongestive Physiotherapy" (CDT) and “Decongestive Lymphatic Therapy" (DLT) are sometimes used synonymously in a number of medical literature, they are not equivalent and don't represent the same treatment management approach.
 Read more about the main differences between “CDT” and “DLT” HERE.

-Paradoxically, some treatment guidelines while stating that Manual Lymphatic Drainage (MLD) should only be conducted by therapists at the specialist level, simultaneously detract from MLD and recommend as a good and valid alternative, self-management options for the intensive volume reduction phase, even though this has little scientific evidence.
+Paradoxically, some treatment guidelines, while stating that Manual Lymphatic Drainage (MLD) should only be conducted by therapists at the specialist level, simultaneously undermine MLD and recommend as a good and valid alternative, the option of self-management (self-drainage ans self-bandaging) for Phase I of intensive edema volume reduction, although this has little scientific evidence.

-Concerning the objective of discrediting Manual Lymphatic Drainage (MLD), there are confusing research studies that focus on demonstrating its unnecessary inclusion as an essential component of treatment, basing the reports only on the treatment results in terms of volumetric reduction measures, but not taking into account the key important functions of MLD.
+With regard to the objective of discrediting Manual Lymphatic Drainage (MLD), there are confusing research studies that focus on demonstrating its unnecessary inclusion of MLD as an essential component of treatment.
+These conclusions are based solely on the results in terms of reducing volumetric measurements and, at the same time, do not take into account the primary role of MLD.
 Read more about the principal functions of Manual Lymphatic Drainage HERE.

 These studies and trials do not mention the possible serious and irreversible side effects that may arise in the short or long term, if Manual Lymphatic Drainage (MLD) is not included during the application of compression therapy in the process of reducing the volume of the oedematous limb, such as the possibility of lymph displacement to previously unaffected areas.